0xMiden/miden-client/docs/typedoc/web-client/classes/TransactionRequestBuilder.md

 # Class: TransactionRequestBuilder

-Builder for assembling a `TransactionRequest` from inputs, outputs, and scripts.
+A builder for a [`TransactionRequest`].

+Use this builder to construct a [`TransactionRequest`] by adding input notes, specifying scripts, and setting other transaction parameters.

 ## Constructors